 The best gaming CPU for most people

 Intel’s ruled the gaming roost for seemingly time eternal, but in 2019, AMD seized the mainstream crown.
-Pound for pound, the Ryzen 5 3600X is the best gaming CPU for most people, and the best mid-range CPU period.
+Overall, the $200 to $235 Ryzen 5 3600X is the best gaming CPU for most people, though Intel’s rival 10th-gen Core processors compete much more fiercely than 9th-gen chips did.
+The $275 Core i5-10600K is a bit faster than the AMD chip at gaming, but costs significantly more overall.
+You can’t go wrong with either chip.
+Meanwhile, the $175 Ryzen 5 3600 provides outstanding value.

-While Intel removed Hyper-Threading from most of its mainstream Core lineup, leaving most of its Core i5 lineup with six cores and six threads, AMD bestows its Ryzen parts with simultaneous multi-threading, giving the six-core Ryzen 5 3600X a full twelve threads.
-That gives it a serious advantage in productivity workloads.
-But for the first time in recent memory, AMD’s mainstream chip outpunches its direct Intel rivals too.
+AMD bestows its Ryzen parts with simultaneous multi-threading, giving the six-core Ryzen 5 3600X a full twelve threads.
+That gives some serious productivity chops for a mainstream CPU.
+But for the first time in recent memory, AMD’s mainstream chip hangs tough with its Intel counterparts, too.
 AMD infused its third-gen Ryzen chips with massive instructions-per-clock (IPC) improvements and faster clock speeds, with the 3.8GHz Ryzen 5 3600X capable of boosting up to 4.4GHz.

 Together, those gains help propel the 3600X past Intel’s Core i5-9600K in Tom’s Hardware’s testing, and the beloved Core i7-8086K in Tech Radar’s testing.
 Most AMD motherboards support overclocking for the adventurous if you want to try your hands at even better performance.

-You can find the Ryzen 5 3600X for $235 at Amazon, down from a $250 launch price.
+You can find the Ryzen 5 3600X for $205 at Amazon, and often for as little as $200 online, down from a $250 launch price.
 Better yet, AMD tosses in three free months of Microsoft’s superb Xbox Game Pass for PC with every Ryzen purchase.
 That’s a lot of free gaming goodness to go with a great gaming processor.

 The best budget gaming CPU